arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed1.md

   - `connect-distributed.sh` : Located at /usr/hdp/current/kafka-broker/bin/

 - In distributed mode, the workers need to be able to discover each other and have shared storage for connector configuration and offset data.
-Below are some of important parameters we would need to configur
+Below are some of important parameters we would need to configure.

     - `group.id` : ID that uniquely identifies the cluster these workers belong to.
 Make sure this value is not changed between the edge nodes.
     -   `config.storage.topic`: Topic to store the connector and task configuration state in.